FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

         - Ycoord
         - Time to above baseflow (hrs)

-    With this output file from a second simulation, the arrival time of an over- land floodwave overtaking a base flow is reported.
+    With this output file from a second simulation, the arrival time of an overland floodwave overtaking a base flow is reported.
     A similar option was coded for channel base flow (uses a B-line with the baseflow in CHAN.
     DAT on a channel segment basis).
     The IFLOODWAVE switch is not necessary for reporting the time when the discharge exceeds the channel baseflow.
     The reporting is activated by the CHAN.DAT B-line.

     The floodplain time above baseflow reporting option requires 2 two simulations: 1) Set IFLOODWAVE = 0 in CONT.DAT and prepare INFLOW.
     DAT with only the base flow hydrographs and run the model.
     2) Set IF- LOODWAVE = 2 and swap out the INFLOW.DAT file with the flood hydrograph (such as a dam breach hydrograph) and run the model a second time to generate the BASEFLOWFP_TIME.OUT file.

-**BATCH COMPARISON FILES**
+BATCH COMPARISON FILES

     Running the batch processor will execute many projects in series and perform automatic comparisons of the output data from previous runs.
     The following files represent the comparison dataset: